ptaiga/examples/asyncsocket/README.md

 # AsyncSocket

 A system for collecting and storing metrics based on a client-server architecture.
 Examples of such systems are _Graphite_ and _InfluxDB_.
 The clients and server communicate with each other over a simple text protocol via _TCP-sockets_.
-To implement an asynchronous server, use the following popular _Python_-libriry: __asyncio__.
-To implement a clients, use the other popular _Python_-libriry: _socket_.
+To implement an asynchronous server, the following popular _Python_-library is used: _asyncio_.
+To implement clients, the other popular library is used: _socket_.

 The examples below will collect data about the operation of the operating system of several servers.
 This will allow to monitor and control the server load, as well as make forecasts for the expansion of the hardware fleet.